Have you ever wondered: what does amber smell like? You’ve probably heard of or seen it on fragrance labels, but what is this ingredient?

 It’s common in elegant oriental perfumes and spicy men’s cologne.
-But it combines beautifully with sweet aromas too, specifically vanilla.
+But it combines beautifully with sweet aromas and those in the Gourmand scent group, specifically vanilla.

 The perfume industry adores amber because it adds an elegant depth to almost any scent combination, making it one of the versatile fragrance ingredients.

 Hopefully, this article answered your question: what does amber smell like?